qadenz/qadenz.github.io/_docs/component-overview.md

 Each Condition accepts a variety of Expectations based on the type of evaluation being performed.
 For example, Conditions pertaining to element state (visibility, selected, enabled) accept boolean-based Expectations, while Conditions evaluating text will require String-based Expectations.

-From a technical perspective, Conditions and Expectations is a Hamcrest wrapper.
-The output of a Condition is based on whether the outcome of the evaluation matched the expected result.
+Conditions and Expectations are powered by Hamcrest.
+The return value of a Condition is based on whether the outcome of the evaluation matched the expected result.
 The Condition will return `true` is there was a match, `false` otherwise.

 ## Logging evaluations